Something interesting happens when you run more than 1,000 servers, as we do at WP Engine.

 “Well sure,” you say, “that’s normal as you grow.
 If you had just 10 servers and 100 customers, you’d have much fewer problems and many fewer employees.
 Today you have more customers, more servers, and more employees.
 What’s so hard about that?”

-The insight is that that scale causes rare events to become regular.
-Things happen with 1000 servers that you literally never once saw with 50 servers, and things which used to happen once in a blue moon, where a shrug and a manual reboot every six months was in fact an appropriate “process,” now happen every week, or even every day.
+The insight is that that scale causes rare events to become common.
+Things happen with 2000 servers that you literally never once saw with 50 servers, and things which used to happen once in a blue moon, where a shrug and a manual reboot every six months was in fact an appropriate “process,” now happen every week, or even every day.

 Things as rare as, well, you know…

 Also, it’s not just problems that morph with scale, but your ability to handle problems morphs too.